cloudify-cosmo/docs.getcloudify.org/content/working_with/official_plugins/Orchestration/terraform.md

   * `resource_config`:
     * `source`:
-        * `location`: Path or URL to the ZIP file containing the Terraform project.
+        * `location`: A path, or the URL of a ZIP or Git repository.
 If this is a path, then it must be relative to the blueprint's root.

             **required:** true.

-        * `username`: Username to authenticate with.
+        * `username`: If location is a URL for downloading a zip or a git, the username to authenticate with basic auth.

             **required:** false.

-        * `password`: Password to authenticate with.
+        * `password`: If location is a URL for downloading a zip or a git, the password to authenticate with basic auth.

             **required:** false.